vrurg/vrurg.github.io/_arfb-publication/04-defining-raku.md

 The only problem possible with this approach is when a Raku version is considered too old and voted to be dropped out of compiler's support.
-But this kind of situation is not expected to happen in any near future.
-And even then the solution will depend on factors we don't know yet about.
+But this kind of situation is not expected to happen in the near future.
+And even then the solution will depend on factors we don't yet know about.

 # The Core Settings